Ha Ling Peak: How to Hike This Canmore CLASSIC

 When Can You Hike Ha Ling Peak?

-The good news is the elevation and sun exposure melt the snow much faster on Ha Ling than many other trails.
-It’s typically a good early season objective, but be prepared to deal with a little ice, snow, or mud.
+The good news is that the elevation and sun exposure melt the snow much faster on Ha Ling than on many other trails.
+It’s typically a good early-season objective, but be prepared to deal with a little ice, snow, or mud.
 If you have them, microspikes are a huge help.
-I even found my ice ax to be useful for the top section in the winter.
+I even found my ice ax useful for the top section in the winter.
 However, it’s not needed.

-Summer is the ideal time to hike up Ha Ling Peak; however, you’ll find a hectic trail so we recommend an Alpine start or a late afternoon start.
-The typical summer day sees over a thousand hikers!
-Making it one of the most frequented trails in all the Alberta Parks.
+Summer is the ideal time to hike up Ha Ling Peak; however, the trail is a bit hectic on nice days, so we recommend an Alpine start or a late afternoon start.
+On a typical summer day, over a thousand hikers visit, making it one of the most frequented trails in all the Alberta Parks.

 Ha Ling Peak Map